taggedzi/smilecms/docs/content-workflows.md

 - `site/data/gallery/collections.json` – summary plus list of collections used by `web/js/gallery.js`.
 - `site/data/gallery/<collection>.jsonl` – line-delimited records for the collection view (the front-end streams these for infinite scroll).
 - `site/data/gallery/images.jsonl` – global index combining all collections (used for search/autocomplete).
-- Updated sidecars back in `media/image_gallery_raw/...` reflecting derivatives, captions, tags, and quality checks.
+- Sidecars for new images only (generated when missing).
+Existing sidecars are unchanged by default; use `--refresh-gallery` to overwrite them in a single run.

 ### Publishing workflow

 1. Place new raw images inside the collection folder (or create a new folder for a new collection).
-2. Optionally edit `meta.yml` to provide human-friendly titles/descriptions or to lock fields before the pipeline runs.
+2. Optionally edit sidecars (`collection.json` / `*.json`) to refine titles, captions, tags.
+Your edits are preserved across builds.
 3. Run `smilecms build`.
-Watch the console output for warnings about missing media or tagging failures.
+The pipeline skips ML for existing images and does not rewrite existing sidecars.
 4. Review the generated gallery at `site/gallery/index.html` (via a local static server).

+#### Refreshing gallery metadata

+- To regenerate a single image, delete its sidecar file (`<image>.<ext>.json`) and run `smilecms build`.
+- To refresh the entire gallery sidecar set (including ML/LLM fields), run `smilecms build --refresh-gallery`.

 ---